RealSput/c2spwn/README.md

 # c2spwn
-Converts C files to SPWN at compile-time and runtime (only simple programs)
+Converts C/C++ files to SPWN at compile-time and runtime (only simple programs)

 # What do I do with the output?
 Use [SPWASM](https://github.com/RealSput/SPWASM) to run the C code.